Frequently asked questions

 Is this a national scheme or a local decision?

 This is a national requirement.
-All councils in England must introduce weekly food waste collections by April 2026.
+All councils in England must introduce weekly food waste collections in 2026.

 The aim is to improve recycling, reduce environmental impact and make better use of food waste across the country.